cubicYYY/Personal-Blog-with-Hexo-Cactus/source/_posts/Rust-Async-Demystified-p1.md

 Takeaways:

-- I/O-bounded 👉 add concurrency 👉 use asynchronous programming to avoid idling in waiting
+- I/O-bounded 👉 add concurrency 👉 may use asynchronous programming to avoid idling in waiting
-- CPU-bounded 👉 add parallelism 👉 introduce multi-threading / multi-processing to execute more calculations/instructions
+- CPU-bounded 👉 add parallelism 👉 need to introduce multi-threading / multi-processing to execute more calculations/instructions
 - **Parallelism is a method to achieve concurrency, which is only available in a multi-threaded environment.**
 - **Implementing concurrency can make a single-threaded system seem to have parallelism (but actually not).**